Criminal Offences: Listed Buildings and Other Heritage Assets

 It is also an offence to fail to adhere to a condition on a listed building consent.
 The same penalties and defence apply (4).

 Quite separately it is an offence for anyone who would otherwise be permitted to do damage to a listed building (e.g. the owner) to do anything which causes or is likely to result in damage to a listed building with the intention of causing damage (5).
-Damage to a listed building by an unauthorised third party would be criminal damage under the Criminal Damage Act 1971.
-This offence covers similar damage but where it would not be criminal damage.
+Damage to a listed building by an unauthorised person other than the owner or occupier would be criminal damage under the Criminal Damage Act 1971.

 As well as prosecuting any breaches of the law protecting listed buildings the local planning authority may also issue a listed building enforcement notice with the purpose of restoration or alleviating the effects of the unlawful works (6).
 Failure to comply with a valid listed building enforcement notice is itself an offence with potentially an unlimited fine that must take into account any financial gain (7).
 In this case the offence is committed by the owner for the time being of the listed building and not the person who carried out the unconsented works.